24/7 Support

 • Threads in r/Frugal highlight shifts in consumer spending priorities.

-Marketers can use Reddit’s search bar and third-party tools (e.g., Reddit Keyword Pro) to analyze trends, sentiment, and emerging discussions relevant to their industry.
+Marketers can use Reddit’s search bar and third-party tools (e.g., Google Trends) to analyze trends, sentiment, and emerging discussions relevant to their industry.

 a guy doing app marketing on reddit